Christie Vilsack: Early life, marriage, and family

-Vilsack was born Ann Christine Bell in Mount Pleasant, Iowa, where she was raised.
-Vilsack graduated from Kirkland College in Clinton, New York, in 1972.
+Ann Christine Bell was born in Mount Pleasant, Iowa, where she was raised.
+She graduated from Kirkland College in Clinton, New York, in 1972 with a Bachelor's in Education and later earned a Master's in journalism from the University of Iowa in 1992.
+She was later presented with an honorary degree from Hamilton College, receiving "...the degree of Doctor of Humane Letters of Hamilton College, admitting you to all of its rights and privileges."

 She met her future husband, Tom Vilsack, while attending college.
 He reportedly approached her in the cafeteria and asked, "Are you a Humphrey or a Nixon supporter?"
 The couple married on August 18, 1973, in Mount Pleasant.
 They have two children.

 Teaching career

 The Vilsacks moved to Mount Pleasant in 1975.
-She began her career there as a librarian and a teacher.
+She began her career there as a teacher.

-For eighteen years she taught at the middle school level, and also at the high school level, leading classes in language arts and journalism.
-For another six years, she taught English and journalism at Iowa Wesleyan College.
+For 18 years she taught at the middle school level, and also at the high school level, leading classes in language arts and journalism.
+For another 6 years, she taught English and journalism at Iowa Wesleyan College.
 She worked as a reporter and columnist for the Mount Pleasant News.
-She earned a master's degree in journalism from the University of Iowa in 1992.
-In April 2013, she joined the U.S. Agency for International Development (USAID) as the Senior Advisor for International Education.
+In April 2013, she joined USAID as the Senior Advisor for International Education.

 First Lady of Iowa

 Christie Vilsack became First Lady of Iowa when her husband, Tom Vilsack was sworn in as governor in 1999.
 As First Lady, she focused on education and literacy issues.

 As founder and president of the Vilsack Foundation, she partnered with the National Center for Family Literacy to promote media literacy with parents and their children.

 In 2007, Christie Vilsack founded The Iowa Initiative, a privately funded foundation which aims to reduce the rate of unintended pregnancies among Iowa women ages 18 to 30.
 She served as executive director of the Initiative until February 2011, when she resigned to focus on exploring opportunities for seeking elected office.
-She now serves as chair of the Board of Directors.
+She now serves as chair of the board of directors.

 Political career

-In October 2009, Vilsack told WHO-DT she was considering a possible run against Republican Senator Chuck Grassley in the 2010 U.S. Senate election in Iowa.
-A Research 2000 poll for the website Daily Kos, conducted just days after the interview, showed that Grassley led Vilsack 51-40 in a hypothetical matchup, placing her in a statistical tie with the declared Democratic party candidates Roxanne Conlin and Bob Krause.
+In October 2009, Vilsack told WHO-DT she was considering a possible run against Republican incumbent U.S. senator Chuck Grassley in 2010.
+A Research 2000 poll for the website Daily Kos, conducted just days after the interview, showed that Grassley led Vilsack 51 to 40 percent in a hypothetical matchup, placing her in a statistical tie with the declared Democratic party candidates Roxanne Conlin and Bob Krause.
 She ultimately decided not to run.

 In April 2011, Vilsack formed an exploratory committee to prepare for a potential campaign for Congress in Iowa's 4th District.
 She made her official announcement to run on July 19.
-On November 6, 2012 she was defeated by five-term Republican incumbent Steve King 53%-45%.
+On November 6, 2012, she was defeated by five-term Republican incumbent Steve King by just over 30,000 votes.

-She considered running against King again in 2014 but took a job with the United States Agency for International Development as the Senior Advisor on International Education instead.
+Vilsack considered running against King again in 2014 but took a job with the United States Agency for International Development as the Senior Advisor on International Education instead.